opoupeney/dfd/source/devguide/web-gcs/webgc-prop-main-disabled.rst

 Disabled
 ========

-Disabled is a property to enable / disable a :term:`GC` the text that will be displayed in a :term:`GC`.
-The text usually provides instructions to guide the user.
+Disabled is a property to enable / disable a :term:`GC`.
+If the value is *true* the GC is enabled.
+When the value is *false* is disabled, which means even if it is visible it will not will not be functional.

 |